 There are many available opportunities for firefighters; some work their way up to become crew or station managers, while others become chief fire officers.
 What’s great about being a firefighter in the UK is that you’ll be under the Integrated Personal Development System (IPDS), which allows you to track your own career development.

-It’s no question that a firefighter’s job is physically demanding; it’s a role that requires a lot of discipline and hard work, but if you have a genuine desire to live a life that’s made to serve others, then you’re already one step there.
+It’s no question that a firefighter’s job is physically demanding and is one of the hardest jobs on the planet; it’s a role that requires a lot of discipline and hard work, but if you have a genuine desire to live a life that’s made to serve others, then you’re already one step there.

 Have you always wanted to become a firefighter?
 Let us know what made you want to become one in the comments section below.